Sile-Kiman/5-Days-Forecast_Weather_Dashboard/README.md

 Usage/Description:
-This assignement  is to allow user to search for any city and get the current weather.
+This assignment  is to allow user to search for any city and get the current weather.

 How does this work:
 1- When user lands on the page, they will see a search field where they can enter a city within US.